mkrapp/semic/README.md

 Optimization
 ------------

-For model parameter optimization, have a look into the `optimization` directory.
+For model parameter optimization, have a look into the `optimize` directory.

 References